gregorycrane/CrosbySchaeffer2.0/chaps/lesson06.md

 Α-declension nouns whose
 nominatives end in ᾱ or η are feminine.
-Because the feminine article shows η in the singular, nouns and adjectives in η are presented first.<note n="GRC">this makes no sense if you have not learned the next chapter -- it only works for teachers</note> Both types are the same in the plural
+Because the feminine article shows η in the singular, nouns and adjectives in η are presented first.<note n="GRC">this makes no sense if you have not learned the next chapter -- it only works for teachers] Both types are the same in the plural

 | Greek | English |